Hussam-alwan/SchoolOnline/LAB_5_ORM_JPA.md

 ### Issue: "Transaction rolled back because it has been marked as rollback-only"
 **Solution:** A constraint violation or exception occurred.
 Check the logs for the root cause and fix the data.

+### Issue: "No property found for type Student"
+**Solution:** Ensure entity class is properly annotated with @Entity and has proper getters/setters.

 ## Best Practices

 1. **Use DTOs for API responses** - Don't expose entities directly